streamanalyze/sa.documentation/README.md

 The collection datatype named Record is used for representing dynamic associations between keys and values.
 A record is a dynamic and associative array.
 Other commonly used terms for associative arrays are property lists, key-value pairs, or hash links (Java).
 For example the following expression represents a record where the key (property) 'Greeting' field has the value 'Hello, I am Tore' and the key 'Email' has the value 'Tore.Andersson@it.uu.se':
 {'Greeting':'Hello, I am Tore','Email':'Tore.Andersson@it.uu.se'}
-You can store records in Amos II as any other datatype, e.g. create function pdata(Person) -> Record as stored;
+You can store records in sa.amos as any other datatype, e.g. create function pdata(Person) -> Record as stored;
 create Person(pdata) instances ({'Greeting':'Hello, I am Tore',
                                  'Email':'Tore.Andersson@it.uu.se'});